FAQ: You have reached the Frequently Asked Questions (FAQ).

 What if I cannot hold my own weight up?

 That is okay.
 We start all our beginner classes very low to the ground and help students to reach their own personal training and fitness goals.
 Circus art is a fun way to work out, so before you know it your body will be doing things you may not have thought it could.
-Try out one of our aerial fitness classes (Fit and Fly) or aerial yoga!
+We divide our classes into levels so you will start in classes with other beginners.
+A great place to start and to maintain your strength and flexibility is one of our conditioning classes – Fly Fitness or Aerial Yoga!
 They are a great way to get that workout you need while still getting to use the professional aerial equipment.

 Is it dangerous?